Table of Contents

 • Infidelity

-Some couples with busy schedules prefer the convenience of online couples therapy in addition to in-person therapy appointments.
-At LifeStance Health, our couples counselors offer both in-person and online couples therapy services.
+Some couples with busy schedules prefer the convenience of online couples therapy.
+At LifeStance, we offer both in-person and online couples therapy services.

-The benefits of online couples therapy are making more and more couples consider it as a part of their relationship maintenance, including:
+The convenience and flexibility of online couples therapy allow more couples to consider it as a part of their relationship maintenance, including:

 • Repairing emotional connections